Donald Van Slyke

-Donald Dexter Van Slyke (March 29, 1883 – May 4, 1971) was a Dutch American biochemist.
+Donald Dexter Van Slyke (March 29, 1883 – May 4, 1971), nicknamed Van, was a Dutch American biochemist.
 His achievements included the publication of 317 journal articles and 5 books, as well as numerous awards, among them the National Medal of Science and the first AMA Scientific Achievement Award.
 The Van Slyke determination, a test of amino acids, is named after him.

 Early days and education

 Van Slyke was born in Pike, New York on March 29, 1883.
 He completed his BA in 1905 and PhD in 1907 both at the University of Michigan, his father's alma mater.
 His PhD studies were performed under Moses Gomberg.

 Post-doctoral study

 Van Slyke took up a post-doctoral position at the Rockefeller Institute in 1907, under Phoebus Levene.
 Levene also arranged for him to spend one year in Berlin under Hermann Emil Fischer in 1911.
 His early work focused on determining the amino acid composition of proteins.
 A major achievement during this time was the discovery of the amino acid hydroxylysine.